 Ammunition magazines are well known in the art of firearms.
 Their basic construction is a containment shell with two open ends.
 One end is deemed the "floor" of the magazine and is covered by a plate while the opposite end is the "feed" end and interfaces with the weapon.
-Inside the volume defined by 30 the shell and plate is a spring and follower assembly.
+Inside the volume defined by the shell and plate is a spring and follower assembly.
 When ammunition is loaded into the magazine, the ammunition pushes the follower down towards the floor and thereby compresses the spring.
-In use, when one cartridge of ammunition is expended, the compressed spring releases and pushes the 35 follower and associated ammunition upwards toward the feed end and the next round of ammunition is thereby readied.
+In use, when one cartridge of ammunition is expended, the compressed spring releases and pushes the follower and associated ammunition upwards toward the feed end and the next round of ammunition is thereby readied.

 Prior magazines have been manufactured in many different configurations and of different materials.
-Perhaps the best known in the U.S. are the AK-47 and the USGI AR15/M16 40 magazines.
+Perhaps the best known in the U.S. are the AK-47 and the USGI AR15/M16 45 magazines.
 These magazines function similarly, though they are made with slight variations to interface with their host system.
-Of notable difference is that the AK-47 magazine has a relatively constant curvature while the AR15/M16 magazine has a less curved lower region that gradually resolves to 45 a more linear function towards the feed end.
+Of notable difference is that the AK-47 magazine has a relatively constant curvature while the AR15/M16 magazine has a less curved lower region that gradually resolves to 50 a more linear function towards the feed end.
 Both use the same type of internal system.
 Of particular note with both, and all follower magazine systems, is that the system works well only as the follower smoothly and levelly travels the inside of the magazine.
-As the follower must move, there is 50 room for the follower in all the known prior art magazines to move axially, or "wobble" and possibly jam.
+As the follower must move, there is 55 room for the follower in all the known prior art magazines to move axially, or "wobble" and possibly jam.
 This is notorious in the AR15/M16 magazine style as the geometry of the magazine is inherently not uniform.

 The present invention is a polymer magazine with angularly shaped guide rails to interface with the internal follower, thereby restricting axial motion of the follower.
 The magazine also features a load indicator and a two-piece floor plate locking system.
-The present invention represents a departure from the prior art in that the magazine of the present invention allows for more stable and level motion of the follower while the magazine is loaded or unloaded.
-FIG. 6a is a perspect according to the present FIG. 6b is a side pla FIG. 6a.
-FIG. 6a.
-FIG. 6a.
-FIG. 6a.
-FIG. 6a.
+The present invention represents a departure from the prior art in that the magazine of the present invention of allows for more stable and level motion of the follower while the magazine is loaded or unloaded.